la-ots/pelican/docs/foundation/agency-theming.md

 - [Status Colors](/foundation/status-colors/) should be adjusted to be visually distinct from Brand Colors.
 - Avoid using Brand Colors in meaningful places in the user interface.
-- Design a supporting brand palette for Status colors.
+- Design a supporting brand palette for Status Colors.

 {% include 'color-warning.njk' %}